This post may contain affiliate links. Please read my disclosure policy.

 I created this recipe in 2017 after seeing an Instagram post of BBQ turkey meatballs and zucchini.

 I knew I could easily make a plant based version, but I had no idea it would become as popular as it has become!
+It is one of the most popular recipes on the blog!

 These vegan lentil meatballs are the most tested tried and true recipe on the blog (see recipe testimonials below), and when you try them for yourself, you will find out why!